UtopianOwl/weather/README.md

 version 0.15.1.

 ## About
-It is a two page weather dashboard.
+It is a two view weather dashboard.

-The first page displays the weather at the users current location in green.
-It also displays the weather for user selected location in blue.
+The first view displays the weather at the users current location in green.
+It also displays the weather for user selected locations in blue.

-users can add new location for which to display weather by clicking the green "+" button, then using the typeahead field in the modal to search the desired location.
+Users can add new locations for which to display weather by clicking the green "+" button, then using the typeahead field in the modal to search the desired location.

-The second page displays the ten day weather forecast for a selected location.
+The second view displays the ten day weather forecast for a selected location.

 A user may select a location to view its forecast by clicking the forecast button below the weather information for that location.

+To return to the dashboard view from the forecast view the user must click the 'return' button at the top of the view.

 ## API consumption
 This application relies on information from several open web APIs.

-Two RESTful url's are used to access Yahoo's geo and weather APIs respectively via YQL
+Two RESTful url's are used to access Yahoo's geo and weather APIs respectively via YQL.

 ipinfo.io's REST endpoint is consumed for location data pertaining to a user's IP address (This is the app's geolocation method).